Human impact on river systems: Ecosystem and biodiversity

 Large dams and the production of hydropower are an important part of today's energy supply and cover a broad part of river engineering.
 The approach of releasing small quantities of water through turbines responds to the growing power demand from rapidly growing cities; however, it also flattens the rivers hydrographs, and is responsible for a decline in seasonal hydraulic variability and for the loss of delta-building dynamics, as the sediments are stored in the reservoir.
 Small-scale users of the deltas lose the biodiversity and ecosystem productivity on which they depend.

 The aquatic ecosystem consists of a chain of organisms which are dependent on each other.
 When pollution causes harm to one organism only, this process can start a chain reaction and danger the entire aquatic habitat.
 When the proliferation of newly introduces nutrients evoke plant and algae growth, oxygen levels in the water decrease.
 This process, known as eutrophication, suffocates plants and animals and leads to dead zones i.e. water habitats without any life.
 Chemicals and heavy metals from industrial wastewater are also toxic to aquatic life.
 They can shorten an organism's life span and its ability to reproduce while also endangering humans, since humans may feed on these organisms and any toxic impacts on these organisms may adversely impact humans.

+Freshwater species are declining faster than those in oceans or on land, largely due to blocked migration routes, altered flow regimes, and degraded water quality.
+Where multiple dams fragment a basin, fish that once moved between floodplains and main channels lose access to feeding and spawning areas.
+Long-term tracking shows steep drops in migratory fish populations since 1970, with the biggest losses in regions that developed rapidly without fish passage.
+Reconnecting side channels, restoring environmental flows, and improving wastewater treatment have helped some rivers rebound, but recovery tends to be slow where connectivity remains poor.

+Socio-economic responses

+Communities are increasingly using nature-based solutions to reduce risk while improving river health.
+Reconnecting rivers to floodplains, protecting riparian forests, and restoring wetlands can store floodwater, filter nutrients, recharge groundwater, and provide habitat.
+These actions often cost less to maintain than hard infrastructure alone and can be combined with levee setbacks or green corridors in cities.
+Benefits extend beyond ecology: cleaner water, cooler microclimates, and new recreation areas support public health and local economies.
+Successful projects usually pair community input with long-term monitoring so managers can adjust as conditions change.